Dear journalist,

 A fundamental critique against journalism is that objectivity is unrealistic and the public interest heterogeneous.

-Learn more: Journalism vs PR
+Learn more: Public Relations vs Journalism

-💡 Subscribe and get a free ebook on how to get better PR ideas!
+💡 Subscribe and get a free ebook on how to get better PR ideas.

 ANNOTATIONS

-1 | A widespread misconception is that the PR function only deals with journalists, editors, and influencers (Media Relations) within the scope of attracting new customers (Marketing PR).
-But such work represents only a tiny percentage of all the stakeholder relationships PR professionals must manage daily. |
+2 | A widespread misconception is that the PR function only deals with journalists and publicity (Media Relations) and product/service promotion (Marketing PR).
+However, such work represents only a tiny fraction of all the stakeholder relationships PR professionals must manage daily. |